-alternatives would give flexibility to the fishermen, but the fishery would still be constrained by the ACL, the ITQ program and validated by dealer reports.
-Neither alternatives will modify the fishery in such a way that it would result in impacts to wreckfish, other affected species or protected species.
+4. These alternatives would give flexibility to the fishermen, but the fishery would still be constrained by the ACL, the ITQ program and validated by dealer reports.
+None of the alternatives would modify the fishery in such a way that it would result in impacts to wreckfish, other affected species or protected species.

-Offloading time requirements implement a cost on fishery participants since the may hinder fishing activity that otherwise would have occurred should such restrictions not be in place.
+Offloading time requirements implement a cost on fishery participants since they may hinder fishing activity that otherwise would have occurred should such restrictions not be in place.
 Thus, less restrictive time requirements offer comparative economic benefits.
 Alternative 1 (No Action) offers the fewest hours that wreckfish may be offloaded (9 hours), followed by Alternative 2 (12 hours), Alternative 3 (15 hours), and Alternative 4 (24 hours).
 As such, Alternative 4 offers the highest potential economic benefits to fishery participants, followed by Alternative 3, Alternative 2, and Alternative 1 (No Action).